- The Blackwell Story 1840 to 1868

 The store traded well over Christmas and started to settle into the new environment.
 In June Coffee Culture opened in the north-west corner of the new ground floor space and a whole new era of retail and landlord-ship started for Blackwell’s.

 On 7 December the store began trading regularly on a Sunday for the first time.

 This is an updated photo of the new building, in the same style as the nice twilight shot taken in 2001 (see above).
 This was taken in February 2016.
 The shop looks great at dusk with the lights on.

-Word processing of the original history document this page is based on was done by Noeline Leslie in August 2001.
+This page is based on an original history document prepared by Noeline Leslie in August 2001.

 All images and information on this site are copyright © to Blackwells Department Store, Kaiapoi, New Zealand